andrekramer/erdna/README.md

 and those in the files in the examples directory.
 Full Scheme macros and callcc are not covered.
 Supports Promises via Javascript async/await and so can request the Web (see examples/async).
+Bootstraps a simple object system so that object-orientated programming can be used (examples/objects),
+as well as functional, procdural and symbolic programming.
-Bootstraps a simple object system so that functional, procedural and object-orientated programming can be used, What if the Web was programmable in a uniform but flexible syntax?
+What if the Web was programmable in a uniform but flexible syntax?

-to clone:
+To clone:

-git@github.com:andrekramer/erdna.git
+git clone git@github.com:andrekramer/erdna.git
 cd erdna

-to install:
+To install:

+Follow instructions on [node.js](https://nodejs.org/en/download/package-manager) to install node and npm.

+Then in a command shell:

 npm init
 npm install express

-to run:
+To run node:

 node index.js

-try it out in another shell using the following curl command to post a script to the server:
+Try it out in another shell using the following curl command to post a script to the server running on 8080:

 curl --data "(+ 1 2)" localhost:8080
 3

-or
+or with a Scheme style comment:

 curl --data-raw "

  (+ 1 2 3 4 5) ; adds 1 and 2

 " localhost:8080
 15

-or ...
+or any of the following examples ...

 curl --data '(* 4 (+ 2 3 1) 2)'  localhost:8080
 48

 curl --data '((lambda (a b) (+ a b)) 1 2 )'  localhost:8080
 3

 curl --data '(define a (+ 1 2)) (+ a a 4)' localhost:8080
 3